heyyjudes/llm-hiring-ecosystem/README.md

 - Mixtral-8x7b-Instruct
 - Llama3.3-70B-Instruct-Turbo

-The paper details more about the sequence of LLM manipulations.
+The final paper contains details about the sequence of LLM manipulations.

 ## Installation